Infection Control Policy

 11.0 Antimicrobial, Antibacterial Surfaces, Supplies

-We will use a clear plastic desk pad infused with an antimicrobial or antibacterial additive, including the Artistic Eco-Clear desk pad with Microban, that inhibits the growth of bacteria, mold, and mildew.
+When needed, we will use a clear plastic desk pad infused with an antimicrobial or antibacterial additive, including the Artistic Eco-Clear desk pad with Microban, that inhibits the growth of bacteria, mold, and mildew.

-After notarizing a paper document, we will return the document to you by placing it inside a clear plastic sheet protector or manila folder infused with an antimicrobial or antibacterial additive, including C-Line Antimicrobial Sheet Protectors with Microban or Smead Antimicrobial manila file folders.
+After notarizing a paper document, we may return the document to you by placing it inside a clear plastic sheet protector or manila folder infused with an antimicrobial or antibacterial additive, including C-Line Antimicrobial Sheet Protectors with Microban or Smead Antimicrobial manila file folders.

 Note: Microban is infused into the product material during the manufacturing process, not as a coating, so it is intrinsic to the material and will never rub off or expire.
 It prevents the growth of bacteria, fungi, yeast, mold, and mildew.